Electric dipole moment constraints on CP-violating heavy-quark Yukawas at next-to-leading order: Numerics

 In the expression for $d_q$ above we have included the electroweak contribution of Eq.~\eqref{eq:dsw}.
 From this we obtain the neutron EDM as

-where the matrix elements of the electric dipole operator are parameterised by $g_T^u = -0.204(11)(10)$, $g_T^d = 0.784(28)(10)$, $g_T^s = 0.0027(16)$.
-These values are calculated using lattice QCD and are converted to the $\overline{\text{MS}}$ scheme at $2$\,GeV~\cite{Gupta:2018lvp}.
-The matrix elements of the chromoelectric dipole and the Weinberg operator are estimated using QCD sum rules and chiral techniques~\cite{Pospelov:2005pr,Engel:2013lsa}.
+where the matrix elements of the electric dipole operator are parameterised by $g_T^u = -0.24(3)$, $g_T^d = 0.85(8)$, $g_T^s = -0.012(18)$.
+These values are calculated using lattice QCD with $2+1$ active flavors and are converted to the $\overline{\text{MS}}$ scheme at $2$\,GeV~\cite{Yamanaka:2018uud, Aoki:2019cca} (see Ref.~\cite{Gupta:2018lvp} for a $N_f=2+1+1$ result).
+By using the lattice values of the three-flavour theory we include the effect of threshold corrections associated to the charm quark.
+To capture this effect in the four-flavour theory the matrix elements of four-quark operators with charm quarks would also need to be evaluated via lattice methods.
+The hadronic matrix elements of the chromoelectric dipole and the Weinberg operators are estimated using QCD sum rules and chiral techniques~\cite{Pospelov:2005pr,Engel:2013lsa}.
 Notice that the sign of the hadronic matrix element of the Weinberg is not known, and thus the allowed CL intervals will depend on it.
 For prospects on obtaining the latter via lattice calculations see Refs.~\cite{Bhattacharya:2015rsa, Bhattacharya:2016rrc}.

 The experimental 90\% CL exclusion bound obtained in Ref.~\cite{Baker:2006ts} is $|d_n| < 2.9 \times 10^{-26} \, e \, \text{cm}$.
-Using the central values of the Wilson coefficients in Eqs.~\eqref{eq:C3:numbers:B}--\eqref{eq:C4:numbers:C} and the two-parameter $\chi^2$ we compute the allowed 68.27\% CL intervals for the bottom- and charm-quark cases.
-The label sign$_w$ indicates whether the sign of the Weinberg-operator contribution in Eq.~\eqref{eq:dn} is taken to be positive or negative.
+Using the central values of the Wilson coefficients in table~\ref{tab:magic} and the two-parameter $\chi^2$ we compute the allowed 68.27\% CL intervals for the bottom- and charm-quark cases.
+The label ``sign$_w$'' indicates whether the sign of the Weinberg-operator contribution in Eq.~\eqref{eq:dn} is taken to be positive or negative.
 We show the CL intervals for the cases in which: i) no theory uncertainty is included ({\it no theory error} label), ii) only the short-distance theory uncertainty is included ({\it with short-distance theory error} label) iii) the short-distance theory uncertainty is added in quadrature with the present theory uncertainties of the hadronic input ({\it with theory error} label).
-For brevity we introduce the shorthand notation $\sin\phi_{b(c)}\equiv s_{b(c)}$ and $\cos\phi_{b(c)}\equiv c_{b(c)}$.
+For brevity we introduce the short-hand notation $\sin\phi_{b(c)}\equiv s_{b(c)}$ and $\cos\phi_{b(c)}\equiv c_{b(c)}$.
+For the bottom case we find the allowed 68.27\% CL regions to be: